sonata-project/SonataPageBundle/Resources/doc/reference/page_services.rst

 return a Response object.
 At this stage, the page service works a little bit like a Controller.

 For example, a simple implementation of a page service is to render the page.
-Normally, you could simply inject the Templating engine and use it to render a Response object, just as you would do in a standard Controller.
+Normally, you could simply inject the templating engine and use it to render a Response object, just as you would do in a standard Controller.
 However, pages can be configured to use a particular template.
 Therefore, to render a page, you need to retrieve the page's configured template.
 This can be easily achieved by using the template manager service.

 .. code-block:: php

     <?php
+    // src/AppBundle/Service/CustomPageService.php

+    namespace AppBundle\Service;

+    use Symfony\Component\HttpFoundation\Response;
+    use Symfony\Component\HttpFoundation\Request;
+    use Sonata\PageBundle\Model\PageInterface;
+    use Sonata\PageBundle\Page\TemplateManager;

-    class MyService implements PageServiceInterface
+    class CustomPageService implements PageServiceInterface
     {
+        /**
+         * @var TemplateManager
+         */
+        private $templateManager;

         public function __construct($name, TemplateManager $templateManager)
         {
+            // ...
             $this->templateManager = $templateManager;
         }